Tiny Book Collaboration People

 An estimated reading time is included at the beginning of each piece.

-The Tiny Book Collaboration: Q&A
+The Tiny Book Collaboration: FAQs

 The Tiny Book Collaboration is a Book Art Project.
 Small, handmade books with original drawn covers are sent to contributors to fill with their own content.
 These books are stored in a Briefcase Library, shared on Instagram and can contain anything that fits on their tiny pages.
 Participation in the project costs £23.